ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **consumer-service-1**

-    - It subscribes to all news from `Brazil`
+    - It subscribes to all news from `Brazil`;
-    - Open a new terminal and run the following command
+    - Open a new terminal and run the following command:
       ```
       docker run --rm --name consumer-service-1 \
         -p 9081:9081 \